Prison Research and Innovation Initiative: Advisory Board

 Michele Deitch holds a joint appointment as a Senior Lecturer at the Lyndon B. Johnson School of Public Affairs and at the University of Texas School of Law.
 She is an attorney with over 30 years of experience working on criminal justice and juvenile justice policy issues with state and local government officials, corrections administrators, judges, and advocates.
 Her areas of specialty include independent oversight of correctional institutions, prison and jail conditions, the management of youth in custody, and juveniles in the adult criminal justice system.
 Prof. Deitch co-chairs the American Bar Association's Subcommittee on Correctional Oversight, and helped draft the ABA's Standards on the Treatment of Prisoners.
 She has authored numerous articles about correctional oversight, including a 50-state inventory of prison oversight models, as well as many reports on juvenile justice that have received national attention.
 Her TEDxtalk, "Why are we trying kids as adults?" was named a TEDxEditor's Pick in January 2015.She has also had a significant impact on public policy through her legislative testimony and work with key legislators, including her work on the Sandra Bland Act in Texas.
 She also chaired the Travis County (TX) Sheriff’s Advisory Committee on the Women’s Jail, which proposed a reimagined, gender-responsive facility for women in the jail.
 She holds degrees from Harvard Law School, Oxford University, and Amherst College.

 Mateo de la Torre is a transgender Latino from Tijuana, Mexico.
-As the Racial and Economic Justice Policy Advocate at the National Center for Transgender Equality (NCTE) he helps shape the organization’s advocacy and policy work for transgender people of color and those with low or no-income.
-There, he handles issues related to sex work, immigration, and the criminal justice system.
+As the Racial and Economic Justice Policy Advocate at the National Center for Transgender Equality (NCTE) he helped shape the organization’s advocacy and policy work for transgender people of color and those with low or no-income.
+There, he handled issues related to sex work, immigration, and the criminal justice system.
 Mateo's background is in community organizing, and previous to his work at NCTE he headed Latinx and AAPI outreach for the Affordable Care Act at the U.S. Department of Health and Human Services.

 Jocelyn Fontaine is the Director of Criminal Justice Research at Arnold Ventures. responsible for developing and managing a rigorous research agenda.
 She is committed to the use of rigorous social science methods to change policy and practice and contribute to the public discourse on crime, victimization, and the justice system.
 She identifies research gaps and promising opportunities for research to inform policy reform in the areas of fines and fees, prison reform, community supervision, and reintegration.
 Prior to joining Arnold Ventures, Jocelyn was a senior researcher in the Justice Policy Center at the Urban Institute, where she directed projects on corrections and reentry issues, gun violence, violence reduction programs, and police-community trust-building efforts.
 Jocelyn has significant expertise with multi-site evaluation studies, quantitative and qualitative research methodologies, interfacing with various justice system stakeholders, community groups and affected communities, and translating research evidence into policy and practice.
 Before joining Urban, Fontaine worked on corrections issues under the Pew Charitable Trusts's Public Safety Performance Project after working as a research assistant on violence and victimization issues in the Office of Research and Evaluation at the National Institute of Justice (U.S. Department of Justice).
 Jocelyn received her doctorate in justice and public policy from the School of Public Affairs at the American University and her bachelor's in sociology/criminology from Villanova University.